Viktor Hvozd: Service in Ukrainian military

 From 2003 — Deputy Head of the Main Directorate for Law Enforcement Agencies, Military Formations of the Presidential Administration of Ukraine, since 2006 — Head of the Department of Military-Technical Cooperation of the Secretariat of the President of Ukraine.

-From January 2008 to August 2010 — the Chief of the Main Intelligence Directorate of the Ministry of Defense of Ukraine.

-Hvozd took part in the (November 2013 to February 2014) Euromaidan protests.
+From January 2008 to August 2010, he served as the Chief of the Main Intelligence Directorate of the Ministry of Defense of Ukraine.
+In 2009, he completed security course at the Harvard Kennedy School.
+Hvozd took part in the November 2013 to February 2014 Euromaidan protests.

+In government
-In February 2014 — the Commissioner of the Verkhovna Rada of Ukraine for the activities of intelligence agencies of Ukraine.

-From February 2014 to April 2016 — the Chairman of the Foreign Intelligence Service of Ukraine.

-Since May 2016 until his death — the President of the Independent Analytical Center for Geopolitical Studies “Borysfen Intel”, created on his initiative in 2012.
+In February 2014, he became the Commissioner of the Verkhovna Rada of Ukraine for the activities of intelligence agencies of Ukraine.
+From February 2014 to April 2016, he was the Head of the Foreign Intelligence Service of Ukraine.
+Since May 2016 until his death, he was the President of the Independent Analytical Center for Geopolitical Studies "Borysfen Intel", created on his initiative in 2012.

-Death

-On May 28, 2021, Hvozd died after drowning during a scuba diving at a depth of several tens of meters at a resort in Dahab, Egypt, at the age of 62.

-According to some sources, China’s special agents were connected to the elimination of the general.
-Viktor Hvozd was a key person in China’s influence deterrence, and the general’s neutralization could have disorganized Ukrainian and Western special services activities and create preconditions for the restoration of China’s positions in Ukraine and in Europe.

-Other
+Personal life and death

 Hvozd was survived by his wife and two children.
+On 28 May 2021, Hvozd died after drowning during a scuba diving at a depth of several tens of meters at a resort in Dahab, Egypt, at the age of 62.

-Lieutenant General of the Reserve, Doctor of Military Sciences (specialty “Military Security of the State”), Honored Lawyer of Ukraine.
+Lieutenant General of the Reserve, Doctor of Military Sciences (specialty "Military Security of the State"), Honored Lawyer of Ukraine.

-The author of the book “Military Intelligence of Ukraine at the Turn of the Third Millennium” (2017), and of the monograph “Historical, Legal and Political Aspects of the State's Intelligence Activity” (2018).
+The author of the book "Military Intelligence of Ukraine at the Turn of the Third Millennium" (2017), and of the monograph "Historical, Legal and Political Aspects of the State's Intelligence Activity" (2018).

 Fluent in English, Croatian, Serbian, Chinese.
 Hvozd was a recipient of the Order of Merit, III degree.